CiscoTestAutomation/genie/docs/userguide/harness/user/datafile.rst

                                 # Any key will be passed as a parameters
                                 <key>: <value>

+                order: # accepts a list of processors
+                       # (Optional if no special ordering expected)
+                       # This list will decide the execution order of processors
+                       # any processors not defined here will be excluded

             post: # post processors
                   # (Optional if no post processors)
                   # Accepts a list of post processors